beatrizsmerino/gulp-compiler/README.md

 ## 🧩 Content

-Is developed with `Gulp` 4.0.0 a task runner and javascript.
+The automated tasks in the `gulpfile.js` include several important functions:

+1. Concatenation of `CSS` files of external libraries from `node_modules` folder and compilation of partials `SASS` files, to generate a single minified file.
+2. Compilation of external libraries from `node_modules` folder and partials `JS` files into a single minified file.
+3. Copying of fonts and minification of css icons, obtained from the online tool `Icomoon`.
+4. Copy and compression of `Images`, to improve website performance by reducing its size without compromising its visual quality.

-The `SASS` and `JS` compilation tasks pick up the files in the `src` folder and generate a new `dist` folder with the results.
+The tasks collect the necessary files from the `src` folder and generate a new `dist` folder containing the processed and optimized results.

+The website interface has a `frontend` (visible for all users to interact with) and a `backend` (accessible only to the client that manages the website).
+Both parts have the same folder and file structure, where the frontend files are located in the root of the project and the backend files inside the `admin` folder located in the root of the project.

 ### Input structure folders